Recipes

 Starting The Beef Stew

 After the beef has been browned, heat an oven-safe dutch oven over medium heat.
-Add in 2 tbsp of olive oil along with the onion, garlic, celery, and bay leaves.
+Add in 2 tablespoon of olive oil along with the onion, garlic, celery, and bay leaves.
 Cook until browned, then add in the mushrooms and cook for another two minutes.
 Add in the beef and red wine, put a lid on the pot, and put it in the oven at 325°f for 45 minutes.

 How to Cook Beef Stew In The Oven